Comments on Facebook:

 My recent experiences have been the opposite: supportive, accepting, encouraging.
 Or completely indifferent to my efforts to be authentic.
 People either do not care or they want to be involved in some way.

-And thus, Spectra gets more daring when not met with resistance; more prodding, more encouraging, more winking from across the room.
+And thus, Pixen gets more daring when not met with resistance; more prodding, more encouraging, more winking from across the room.

 (‘Hey, go talk to that person. ;)’ ‘You know you want to wear that today.’
 ‘Share that idea with the group.’
 ‘Open your heart a little more with them right now.’
 ‘Bring that vision to life, take the first step.’)

-And so Spectra is encouraging me to become more SHAMELESS IN BEING WHO I AM.
+And so Pixen is encouraging me to become more SHAMELESS IN BEING WHO I AM.

 To be more courageous, to recognize the fear and move forward anyway, to be so connected to my heart that I don’t even worry about the fear of judgement of others; fear that has held me back from living fully and experiencing the beauty of life or getting to know other amazing souls that float around me every single day.